Careers in the UAE

 As part of one of the world’s largest financial services organisations, HSBC in the UAE offers many ways for both experienced candidates and students and graduates to achieve their career ambitions.

-We have opportunities in areas including retail and private banking, wealth management, commercial and investment banking, global markets, trade finance and global liquidity and cash management.
+We have opportunities in areas including retail and private banking, wealth management, commercial and investment banking, global markets, trade finance and global payments solutions.
 In addition, we offer roles in operational and support functions such as risk management, audit, finance, human resources, marketing and technology.

 HSBC supports the UAE Central Bank's mandate to increase the proportion of local nationals working in the banking sector.
 We have a series of initiatives in place to attract and retain skilled UAE nationals (PDF 151KB) .